 About the Journal

 International Journal of Assessment Tools in Education (IJATE) is a peer-reviewed online journal.
-IJATE publishes original theoretical and empirical articles in psycho-educational assessment.
+IJATE accepts original theoretical and empirical English-language manuscripts in psycho-educational assessment.
 Theoretical articles addressing new developments in measurement and innovative applications are welcome.
 IJATE publishes articles appropriate for audience of educational measurement specialists and practitioners.

 Articles focusing on,